craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

  - As a Bonus Action or a Reaction, spend a Blood Token.
 When you do, you gain +5 to Ability Checks, Saving Throws, and Attack Rolls made with your Strength, Dexterity, or Constitution Modifiers until the beginning of your next turn.
  - As a Reaction, spend a Blood Token to re-roll an Ability Check or Saving Throw you failed.

-When the Dhampir takes a Long Rest, if they have a number of Blood Tokens equal to thrice the value of their Proficiency Bonus, they gain a Vampiric Progression.
+When the Dhampir takes a Long Rest, if they have a number of Blood Tokens equal to thrice the value of their Proficiency Bonus, they gain a Bestial Progression.

-A Dhampir can spend Vampiric Progression in the following manners.
+A Dhampir can spend Bestial Progression in the following manners.
  - At any time, you may spend any number of Vampiric Progression to gain that number of Blood Tokens.
  - As an Action, touch a creature that is Charmed by you and spend a Vampiric Progression.
 When you do, they make a Charisma Saving Throw against your Charisma Score.
 If they fail, they become Bonded to you, considering you as an important ally and friend.
 This Bond lasts until you dismiss it, or you die.
 You may have no more Bonds than the value of your Charisma Modifier.
  - During a Long Rest, spend five Vampiric Progression.
 When you do, choose an Ability Score to increase by 1 to a maximum of 30.
 Then, you are incapacitated for 24 hours.